Hours of Operation

 Second Wednesday of each month

-Clayton Cheese Days: June 17-19, 2022.
-Join Faith at the church for breakfast 7:30-9:30 June 18.
-Also look for their food stand while you are out enjoying the festivities.
+Clayton Cheese Days: June 2024.
+Look for Faith's food stand while you are out enjoying the festivities.

 In August of 2013, Faith Lutheran celebrated its 100th anniversary.
 Originally organized April 19, 1913 as the English Lutheran Church, services were held in the Village Hall located across the street from the present church.
 Construction of the church began in 1915 on land purchased from Ole Anderson.
 Property for the Clayton Cemetery was purchased from the Heyer family; it was deeded to the Village of Clayton in 2001.